pdp11gy/DEC-RL02-01-disk-emulator-reader-cloner-writer/README.md

 # DEC-RL02-01-disk-emulator-reader-cloner-writer

-# Final Version V2.8E based on Quartus V16.1 or higher
+# Final Version V2.8E originally based on Quartus V16.1

 **Note:** It also works with the current Quartus version V22.1